0x4e69636b/SIMPS-Software/README.md

 2. Install with the command, `pip3 install ftd2xx`

 ## LabVIEW Installation
-1. Follow the instructions provided here: https://myapps.asu.edu/app/labview
+* Follow the instructions provided here: https://myapps.asu.edu/app/labview
+* Run `SIMPS 2.5.vi`

 ## Running the Command Line Interface
 Using Command Prompt (you no longer need to be an administrator), cd to the directory where you have downloaded/cloned the python files for the interface.